secretstartups/handbook/product/packaging-and-pricing/gitlab-for-campuses/index.html.md

 ## Overview

 GitLab provides qualified educational institutions with three different options for using GitLab on their campus:
-1. **GitLab for Education**: The GitLab for Education Program provides free, unlimited, licenses of GitLab's top-tiers, either self-hosted or Saas, to [qualified educational institutions](https://about.gitlab.com/handbook/marketing/community-relations/education-program/#gitlab-for-education-program-requirements) for the **purposes of teaching, learning or non-commercial research only**.
+1. **GitLab for Education**: The GitLab for Education Program provides free, unlimited, licenses of GitLab's top-tiers, either self-managed or SaaS, to [qualified educational institutions](https://about.gitlab.com/handbook/marketing/community-relations/education-program/#gitlab-for-education-program-requirements) for the **purposes of teaching, learning or non-commercial research only**.
 Use in Professional Information Technology or for *any* administrative purposes is **strictly prohibited** under the GitLab for Education license.
 Please see the [GitLab for Education handbook](/handbook/marketing/community-relations/education-program/) and [marketing pages](https://about.gitlab.com/solutions/education/) for more details.
 Universities must [apply here](https://about.gitlab.com/solutions/education/join/) to be accepted into the program.
 2. [**Standard Educational Discount**](/handbook/product/packaging-and-pricing/gitlab-for-campuses/#standard-education-discount): GitLab licenses are available at a 20% standard discount off list price for any qualifying educational institution.
 There are no use-case restrictions on these licenses.
 3. [**GitLab for Campuses**](/handbook/product/packaging-and-pricing/gitlab-for-campuses/#gitlab-for-campuses-enterprise-offering): Qualifying educational institutions may purchase an enterprise campus-wide license.
-The campus-wide license offers unlimited seats (up to the last published enrollment of the institution) of GitLab's top-tiers, either self-hosted or Saas, for all non-profit generating activities on campus.
+The campus-wide license offers unlimited seats (up to the last published enrollment of the institution) of GitLab's top-tiers, either self-managed or SaaS, for all non-profit generating activities on campus.
 This offering permits all (not-for-profit) use cases to occur within one license for the campus. _NOTE:_ The ability to participate in any of the Education options (stated herein) is subject to GitLab's sole discretion.
 Please follow the applicable steps regarding qualification. **Purchases or requests shall not be considered accepted (or legally binding) unless and until executed between the parties in writing.**

 ## Standard Education Discount
-Qualifying educational institutions may receive a standard 20% discount off the current GitLab list price for each tier, either Self-Hosted or Saas.
+Qualifying educational institutions may receive a standard 20% discount off the current GitLab list price for each tier, either self-managed or SaaS.
 The discount will be applied at the discretion of the account owner and their regional sales leadership where applicable.

 * The discount is available as of 2021-02-01.
 The discount will not be retroactively applied to close-won deals or true-ups.
 * The discount can be applied at the time of the renewal if it is after 2021-02-01.